10 Article Headline Examples That Got Us 10 Million Readers

 “Top 10 Facebook Advertising Mistakes To Avoid”

-Headlines are a critical element because they’re what draw the reader into the body of your post.
+Remember, headlines are a critical element because they’re what draw the reader into the body of your post.

 Recognize what posts captivate you and start a list of the headlines that compelled you to click – I bet you’ll notice something strikingly similar about each.